vatsalvyas1/HackIn/README.md

    - Track team performance and contributions.
    - Connect with teammates and view their profiles.

+#### Live vs Private Teams
+- When creating a team, choose:
+ - **Live**: Your team will appear under “HackMates” and other developers with required skills can request to join.
+    - 🔔 **Team leaders receive email notifications** when someone requests to join their team.
+    - 📩 **Joiners receive email updates** when their request is accepted or rejected by the team leader.
+  - **Private**: A unique **Team Code** will be generated to share directly with friends or collaborators.

 ### 4. **Global Leaderboard**
    - Compete with developers worldwide and climb the ranks.
    - Earn points for participating in hackathons, winning challenges, and completing projects.
    - Unlock achievements and badges as you progress.

 ### 5. **Hackathon Tracker**
-   - Organize hackathons.
+- Organize hackathons with full control over team applications.
 - Stay updated on upcoming hackathons.
 - Track your participation history and results.
 - Set goals and monitor your progress.

+#### Organizer Controls
+- Teams can apply to participate in a hackathon.
+- Organizers can **accept or reject** team applications to ensure event quality.

+### 6. **Sponsor Integration**
+- Sponsors can register with a **dedicated sponsor account** (only one sponsor profile per account).
+- Receive sponsorship requests from hackathon organizers.
+- Choose to **accept or decline** sponsorships.
+- Accepted sponsored hackathons are displayed on the sponsor’s profile for visibility.

 ---

 ## Why HackIn? 🤔

 Hackathons are a fantastic way to learn new skills, build projects, and network with other developers.
 However, keeping track of your progress and showcasing your achievements can be challenging. **HackIn solves this problem** by providing a centralized platform where you can:

 - **Organize your hackathon journey** in one place.
 - **Showcase your skills** to potential employers or collaborators.
 - **Stay motivated** by tracking your growth and competing with others.
+- **Connect with sponsors** or **get sponsored** to organize impactful events.
+- **Build or discover teams** that match your skills and interests.

 ---